PMYAP To Launch PMs Hunarmand Jawan Program - UrduPoint

 He said that in this regard PMYAP has joined hands with NAVTTC and TEVTAs to facilitate youth in skill trainings and would engage private schools in TVET through launch of skill training in schools.

-He further said that the aim of the training was to help youth in securing gainful employment not only in the local, but also in the international labour market.
+He further said that the main aim was to help youth in securing gainful employment not only in the local but also in the international labor market.